Tension Test Fixtures

 A wide range of tensile grips have been custom-designed and fabricated for customers over the years, for use in testing a wide variety of materials under various environmental conditions.
 Most do not utilize mechanical wedges, although some do.

-Thin sheet materials, typically plastic or metal film or sheeting up to 0.040" thick, are held in place via line contact with a tungsten carbide particle coated eccentric cylinder.
-Standard grips accommodate a 1" wide specimen.
+Thin sheet materials, typically plastic or metal film or sheeting up to 0.040 in. thick, are held in place via line contact with a tungsten carbide particle coated eccentric cylinder.
+Standard grips accommodate a 1 in. wide specimen.

 Capstan grips use friction to avoid premature failures and stress concentrations when testing cordage, rope, flat strapping and similar flexible materials.